Pictrel/Xenon/README.md

 Building the XENON requires installing [m6502](https://github.com/redcode/6502) and [raylib](https://github.com/raysan5/raylib).

 After installing said libraries, run `make` to build `xenon` and `bios.bin`, and `make install` to install them.

+## Debugger

+The XENON has a built-in debugger, which lets you step through the code, disassemble it, and view the memory.